Ceremonial Grade Matcha vs. Culinary Grade Matcha Tea: what's the difference and which should I choose? We have the

 are *technically* ceremonial teas as well!
 We just consider them to be our more approachable, basic matcha teas.)

 Culinary matcha has received a bad rap because — unfortunately! — in the mass market the term culinary has been used to pass off very poorly processed matcha.
-If you've bought matcha online before, you might have experienced it: super bitter and/or metallic, yellow, dull, oxidized powdered green tea!
+If you've bought matcha online before, you might have experienced it: bitter and/or metallic, yellow, dull, oxidized powdered green tea!
 Remember: it's not matcha if it hasn't hit the mark of all the production factors we listed above.

-Cheaper, "culinary" matcha is usually harvested from autumn harvests.
+Cheaper, "culinary" matcha is usually harvested from late summer or autumn harvests.
 In Japan, these can taste ok if *purely* used for mixing into cakes, cookies, or skincare uses etc. We wouldn't recommend it for lattes or for drinking.
 However, the majority of mass-marketed culinary matcha is just plain, poorly processed powdered green tea.

 This has led consumers to believe that they must spend the money on ceremonial matcha, even when they want to mix it with milk for lattes, for example.